Counterfactual Mean Embeddings: Discussion

 \section{Discussion}

 This paper presents a general-purpose kernel mean representation of counterfactual distributions called the counterfactual mean embedding (CME).
-It draws insights and tools from kernel methods in machine learning and potential outcome framework in causal inference.
-We show that our estimator of counterfactual distribution exhibits appealing theoretical properties, and also serves as a practical tool for causal inference.
-Ultimately, we hope that our work can be useful not only for researchers in disciplines such as social science, epidemiology, and econometrics that rely on the potential outcome framework, but also for the driving machine learning community to solve this challenging problem, because several open questions still remain, \eg, the use of high-order moments of counterfactual distribution, and how to handle a hidden confounder and an instrumental variable.
+It draws insights and tools from kernel methods in machine learning and the potential outcome framework in causal inference.
+We show that our estimator of counterfactual distributions exhibits appealing theoretical properties, and also serves as a practical tool for causal inference.
+Ultimately, we hope that our work will be useful not only for researchers in disciplines that rely on the potential outcome framework, such as social and biomedical sciences, but also for researchers in machine learning and statistics to develop novel methodology for counterfactual inference, since several important open questions still remain: \eg, the use of high-order moments of counterfactual distributions, and how to handle a hidden confounder and an instrumental variable.

-One promising application of our framework is a sample generation from the counterfactual distribution.
+One promising application of our framework is in generating a sample from the counterfactual distribution.
 For instance, neuroscientists can visualize the fMRI images of subjects under alternative setups without explicitly conducting invasive experiments.
 In this case, the outcome variable corresponds to an fMRI image.
-Let $G_{\bm{\theta}}$ be a generative model over the outcome parametrized by the parameter vector $\bm{\theta}$.
-The choice of $G_{\bm{\theta}}$ can range from a mixture of Gaussians to deep generative neural network, \eg, generative adversarial network (GAN).
-An estimate of the counterfactual distribution, denoted by $G^*_{\bm{\theta}}$, can be obtained via an optimization problem: $G_{\bm{\theta}}^* = \arg\min_{\bm{\theta}} \left\| \muh_{Y\langle 0|1 \rangle} - \muh_{G_{\bm{\theta}}}\right\|_{\hbspf}^2$ where $\muh_{G_{\bm{\theta}}}$ denotes the Hilbert space embedding of $G_{\bm{\theta}}$.
+Let $G_{\bm{\theta}}$ be a generative model over the outcome parametrized by a parameter vector $\bm{\theta}$.
+The choice of $G_{\bm{\theta}}$ can range from a mixture of Gaussians to deep generative models, \eg, generative adversarial networks (GAN).
+An estimate of the counterfactual distribution, denoted by $G^*_{\bm{\theta}}$, can be obtained via an optimization problem: $G_{\bm{\theta}}^* = \arg\min_{\bm{\theta}} \left\| \muh_{Y\langle 0|1 \rangle} - \muh_{G_{\bm{\theta}}}\right\|_{\hbspf}^2$, where $\muh_{Y\langle 0|1 \rangle}$ is our CME estimate and $\muh_{G_{\bm{\theta}}}$ denotes the mean embedding of $G_{\bm{\theta}}$ in the RKHS $\hbspf$.
 Counterfactual sample generation is ubiquitous for qualitative analysis in many application domains.
 We leave it as an open problem to future research.